 The History of the Two Room School

-The first elementary school was called The Mill Swamp School which was located on the opposite side of the site and was called a former Freedmens Bureau School.
-After the former Freedmens Bureau School burned, the trustees of Chews, Hopes, Mt.
+The first elementary school was called The Mill Swamp School which was located opposite of the current site and was called a former Freedmen's Bureau School.
+After the former Freedmen's Bureau School burned, the trustees of Chews, Hopes, Mt.
 Zion, and St. Marks Churches decided that a new school needed to be re-built in order to further educate the black children in the community.

 A physical description of the Mill Swamp School and Community can also be found in the original land and deed records.
 The Mill Swamp Community was also known as "Water Loo".